ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 It can seem rather ungenerous, then, to be saying to you that there's no reason to think that lymphatic drainage or therapeutic massage of your lactating breast will help prevent or resolve breast inflammation, including mastitis and engorgement.

-Light massage circling around the breast and bringing fingertips up towards the armpit may feel pleasant for some women, but it won't increase fluid drainage from the breast or from the area that is inflamed.
+Light massage circling around the breast and bringing fingertips up towards the armpit may feel pleasant for some women, but doesn't increase fluid drainage from the breast or from the area that is inflamed.
 That's not how the lymphatic vasculature of the breast works, actually.
-We can't push or nudge fluid from the breast tissue or stroma into lymphatic capillaries using mechanical pressure.
-Or, if we were applying enough mechanical pressure to perhaps act on the tiny filaments which connect the cells of the walls of the lymphatic capillaries so that they pulled apart and opened up more (which happens in response to raised pressure in the breast stroma or tissue), we'd also be compressing milk ducts and potentially making the breast inflammation worse.

-There are other much more effective steps that you can take when you have a breast inflammation, and which don't require you to pay someone else to do.
+There are other much more effective steps that you can take when you have a breast inflammation, which don't require you to pay someone else to do.

 Selected references